A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - **Creatures:**
     - [Specter](https://2e.aonprd.com/Monsters.aspx?ID=812)
-    - Ogre Warrior* Thrall under control of Lorgus
+    - Kreeg Warrior Thrall under control of Lorgus
     - Note that the Spectral Corruption ability has the **incapacitation** trait and as the Specter is lower-level than the party the critical failure result wont occur on any PCs, though may affect any accompanying black arrows or Shalelu.
-    - Adjustment for level 9 - add a second Ogre Warrior* Thrall
+    - Adjustment for level 9 - add a second Kreeg Warrior Thrall

     - If an alternative encounter if preferred use the [Confounding Betrayal haunt](https://2e.aonprd.com/Hazards.aspx?ID=45) as Lorgus' spirit feels betrayed by the black arrows, suspicion of the betrayal to help end the haunt is in the papers in the commanders quarters

 ### B18.
 Workroom (XP 40, trivial threat)

   - **Creatures:**
-    - Ogre Boss*
+    - Kreeg Boss
-    - Adjustment for level 9 - add 1x Ogre Warrior*
+    - Adjustment for level 9 - add 1x Kreeg Warrior

   - **Loot:** +1 Ogre Hook

 ### B19.
 Armory (XP 30, trivial threat)

   - **Creatures:**
-    - 2x Ogre Warrior*
+    - 2x Kreeg Warrior
-    - Adjustment for level 9 - add 1x Ogre Warrior*
+    - Adjustment for level 9 - add 1x Kreeg Warrior

 ### B23.
 Library (XP 40/30, trivial threat)

-  - **Creatures:** Ogre Boss*
+  - **Creatures:** Kreeg Boss

   - **Loot:** +1 Ogre Hook

 ### B24.
 Barracks (XP 60, low threat)

   - **Creatures:**
-    - 4x Ogre Warriors*
+    - 4x Kreeg Warriors
-    - Adjustment for level 9 - add 2x Ogre Warriors*
+    - Adjustment for level 9 - add 2x Kreeg Warriors

 ### B29.
 Chapel (XP 80/60, moderate/low threat)